How to get Kids Back on a Sleep Schedule for School

 Find out what may be inhibiting good rest in your child’s bedroom if they seem restless.
 Reduce light and noises that may make it difficult to sleep.
 Televisions, iPads, smartphones and other electronics are often cited as the biggest sleep stealers for kids and adults alike.
 For younger kids, be mindful of what TV and movies they are watching in the evening, as violent shows and even the news can create anxiety that make it difficult to get to bed.

 Buying a new mattress is one of the easiest ways to greatly improve sleep duration and quality, especially if the child complains of discomfort or if they’ve been going through growth spurts.
 One brand that came out on top of our recent memory foam comparison is Amerisleep, and their affordable Amerisleep AS1 is a good memory foam mattress for children over preschool age.

 Have time to wind down each night.

 We are creatures of habit.
 Our bodies take environmental cues in order to anticipate behavioral changes.
-By reading, listening to calming music or another relaxing activity with our children each night a half an hour before bedtime, their bodies will learn to prepare for sleep.
+By reading or practicing another relaxing activity with our children each night a half an hour before bedtime, their bodies will learn to prepare for sleep.
 Have them avoid strenuous physical or mental activity before bed.
 A bath about two hours before bedtime is also a great nighttime ritual, and research suggests baths may help induce natural drowsiness due to the temperature drop as you move from warm to cool.